The Music of Airlines

 PLAYLIST AND CREDITS

-Thanks for reading here.
-Should anyone be interested in my work; principally writing, photography, and teaching, please contact me for a FREE Overview PDF.
+Big thanks to those who responded and especially to Rach at Qantas.
+By the way this blog includes affiliate links and works in conjunction with The Music of Tourism and you can read about that here.
+Should anyone be interested in my work; principally writing, photography, and teaching, check out the MEDIA and UNIVERSITY pages.
 Meanwhile, stay tuned with Kulture Kiosk via The Atlas or on Facebook, Twitter, and Instagram where you can see some of my photos from around the world.

 Hawaii 5-0 – Morton Stevens (composer)